arghanath007/Data-Science/Deep Learning/DeepLearning.md

 >FOR THE DOG CLASS:(Where we were predicting which images are the images of the dog.
 We have 7 predictions for the dog class)

+**Important**

+> There evaluation metrics such as *precision*, *recall*, *accuracy*, *f1-score*, *Confusion matrix*, *classification report* are the evaluation metrics of a classification problem.

 ## PRECISION:
-    For example, we are using a Dog classification problem, where we are prediciting if the image is an image of a Dog or not.
+    For example, we are using a Dog classification problem, where we are predicting if the image is an image of a Dog or not.
         True Positive(TP)=4(This are the ones that the model predicted to be dog images and they were actually dog images i.e correct prediction by the model)

         False Positive(FP)=3(This are the ones that the model predicted to be dog images and they were not dog images i.e incorrect prediction by the model)